Global existence of smooth solution to relativistic membrane equation with large data: Globally smooth solution in the short pulse region II

-While $N_{3}$ and $N_{4}$, the coefficient $\frac{1-|L\phi|^2}{r\sqrt{g}} \sim 1$.
-Although $N_{3}$ and $N_{4}$ have signature $0$, they involve two angular derivative terms, which afford more smallness (see the comparison \eqref{compare-LLb-angular2}).
-This is similar to $J_{12}$ type \eqref{J-12} in the double null forms, see the last subsection \ref{subsec-E-N}.
-In a word, they could be typically estimated as
+As for $N_{3}$ and $N_{4}$, the coefficient admits $\frac{1-|L\phi|^2}{r\sqrt{g}} \sim |\ub|^{-1}$.
+Although $N_{3}$ and $N_{4}$ have signatures $0$, which are seemingly not as good as $N_{1}$ and $N_{2}$, they involve two angular derivative terms, which afford extra smallness (see \eqref{compare-LLb-angular2}).
+They can be treated in the same way as the $J_{12}$ type \eqref{J-12} of the double null forms.
+In a word, they can be typically estimated as

-At last, we turn to the source term $L$, which takes the null forms.
-As \eqref{3.39} in last subsection, we split $L$ into $L_{1}+L_{2}$.
-Each of the $L_1$ and $L_2$ taking the null forms could be again separated into $J_{11}$ \eqref{J-11} and $J_{12}$ \eqref{J-12} type as in subsection \ref{subsec-E-N}.
-For the $J_{11}$ type in $L_{1}$, the leading term is
+At last, we turn to the source term $S$, which takes the null form.
+As \eqref{3.39} in Section \ref{subsec-E-N}, we decompose $S=S_{1}+S_{2}$.
+Each of the $S_1$ and $S_2$ taking the null form can be again split into the $J_{11}$ \eqref{J-11} and $J_{12}$ \eqref{J-12} types.
+For the $J_{11}$ type in $S_{1}$, the leading term is